Collaborative Research Experiences for Undergraduates (CREU)

 The CREU Application is currently closed, sign up for CREU updates and receive the CREU application as soon as it becomes available!

-The project should further the goal of the CREU program, “To increase the numbers of women and students from other underrepresented groups who continue on to graduate school in computer science and computer engineering.”
+The project should further the goal of the CREU program, “To increase the numbers of women (including those who identify as a woman) and students from other underrepresented groups who continue on to graduate school in computer science and computer engineering.”

 The scope and goals of the project should be reasonable and realistic.